marcou/TEQCviewer/README.md

 # TEQCviewer

-Project aimed at facilitating access to TEQC for the end user.
+Project aimed at facilitating access to TEQC for the end user, visualisation of coverage vs. targets and relevant exons.

 Developed at OpenBio Codefest2015